IC 434 | The Horsehead Nebula

 Sony a7s astromodified

-APM 152/1200 LZOS Refractor
+APM 152/1200 LZOS refractor

-Homemade fork mount
+Self-made fork mount

 Filter

-No filtering on this shot
+No filtering for this shot

 Exposure